h4yfans/the-articles-i-read/README.md

 13. [Associations with Pop: 1 to n [A]](https://blog.gobuffalo.io/associations-with-pop-1-to-n-2fb3e1c3833f)
 14. [Associations with Pop: n to n [A]](https://blog.gobuffalo.io/associations-with-pop-n-to-n-4d315563a7a7)
 15. [Discovering alloc size classes in Go [A]](https://commaok.xyz/post/discovering-size-classes/)
+16. [Structuring and testing HTTP handlers in Go [A]](https://www.maragu.dk/blog/structuring-and-testing-http-handlers-in-go/)

 ## Python and Django
 1. [Stop Using datetime.now!
 [A]](https://hakibenita.com/python-dependency-injection)